KnightTheCoder/Linux-Distro-Post-Install-Scripts/distros/debian/README.md

 # Post install script for Debian/Ubuntu with plasma desktop 👋

-# About
+> [!NOTE]
-This script is only intended for Debian/UBuntu with KDE desktop, KDE neon and Linux Mint with Cinnamon desktop, it may not work as intended with other desktops or distros
+> This script is only intended for Debian/UBuntu with KDE desktop, KDE neon and Linux Mint with Cinnamon desktop, it may not work as intended with other desktops or distros

 # ✨ Features
 * Updates the system